Jim Downey (comedian): Political views

 Given Downey's role in writing much of the political humor featured on Saturday Night Live during his tenure there, his own political leanings have been a source of speculation.
 Downey has said that he began his career as "a standard-issue Harvard graduate commie", but later turned into "a conservative Democrat".
 He is a registered Democratic Party member.
 In 2008, he expressed his support for then-presidential-candidate Barack Obama.
 Nonetheless, his comedic targets have included American politicians across the political spectrum.
 TV critic Tom Shales, author of the book Live from New York: The Uncensored History of Saturday Night Live, called Downey, and SNL, an "equal opportunity slasher" in political comedy.

 Some have called Downey more right-wing than his self-description, including Shales, who described him in 2002 as "a Republican" and "pretty conservative".
 In the Huffington Post, former SNL head writer Adam McKay called Downey "right-wing" and an "Ann Coulter pal".
 On a 2019 podcast, Al Franken described Downey as a "thoughtful conservative."

+On Trump, Downey says "I was sick of him before he even ran for president", having already mocked him in SNL sketches he wrote in the 1980s and describing him as a "beat-up, ridiculous character" and "semi-literate".

+2008 Obama and Clinton portrayal

 In early 2008, Downey wrote sketches for SNL mocking the then-ongoing Democratic presidential debates that depicted the news media as biased toward Obama.
 After the first sketch aired, candidate Hillary Clinton referred to it at the beginning of the next debate.
 The sketches were controversial; McKay suggested that they were a ploy to favor Republicans, since Clinton would be a weaker candidate than Obama.
 In response, Downey "said he probably favored Mr. Obama over Mrs. Clinton, but that he genuinely felt she was receiving tougher treatment from the news media".
 He denied that SNL had intended to help Clinton.
 According to the Project for Excellence in Journalism the SNL sketches may have prompted tougher news coverage of Obama.

 On Obama, he stated, "If I had to describe Obama as a comedy project, I would say, 'Degree of difficulty, 10 point 10.'
 It's like being a rock climber looking up at a thousand-foot-high face of solid obsidian, polished and oiled.
 There's not a single thing to grab onto—certainly not a flaw or hook that you can caricature."

+Personal life

+Downey is married and has children.
+In 2025 he became a grandfather.
+He met his wife at Saturday Night Live.